All Medical Providers

 How can I find out my advanced practitioner state powers for assignments I am interested in pursuing?

-For information on how Advanced Practice Provider state powers work for locums NP jobs or locums PA jobs, see the American Association of Nurse Practitioners page (NPs) and American Medical Association Resource center page (PA's).
+For information on how Advanced Practice Provider state powers work for locum tenens NP jobs or locum tenens PA jobs, see the American Association of Nurse Practitioners page (NPs) and American Medical Association Resource center page (PA's).